EdenShtein/FlightSimulatorControl/README.md

 In addition, we can see that we used the Bridge Design Pattern, we created a separation between the problem, and what solves the problem and so we can solve various problems through different solutions.

-The specific problem and solution in the project is that given a matrix is able to solve it and say the cheapest path from point A to point B using **BestFirstSearch** algorithm as said before.
+The specific problem and solution in the project is that given a matrix is able to solve it and say the cheapest path from point A to point B using **A-star** algorithm as said before.

 For example: lets assume we have this matrix: